English Department Faculty

 Donna Hill is a multi-published author with more than seventy titles in print, three of which were adapted for television.
 She has won numerous awards and recognition for her body of work including the Zora Neale Hurston Award for Literature.
 She served as an Adjunct Lecturer at Essex County College in New Jersey and Baruch College where she taught composition, African American, Caribbean, American, and Shakespearean Literature and Western Literary Tradition.
 She began at Medgar as an Adjunct in 2013 and is currently an Assistant Professor of Professional Writing.
 She holds an MFA in Creative Writing from Goddard College and is currently in pursuit of her DA in English Pedagogy and Technology at Murray State University.
 She remains a Brooklyn girl at heart where she lives with her family.

 Hyo Kim (Assistant Professor) received his BA from New York University and his Ph.D. from Stony Brook University.
 He has taught courses in composition, literature, and theory in Medgar Evers College (MEC) since 2003.
 His areas of interest include Asian American Literature and Ethnic Literatures; and Post-colonial literature and theory.
-His essays appear in the peer-reviewed journals such as Changing English, Penumbra, and Mosaic: A Journal for the Interdisciplinary Study of Literature, a scholarly journal included in the prestigious Thomson Reuters Arts & Humanities Citation Index.
+His essays appear in peer-reviewed journals such as Changing English, Penumbra, Mosaic: A Journal for the Interdisciplinary Study of Literature, and College Literature: A Journal of Critical Literary Studies; Mosaic and College Literature are scholarly journals that are included in the prestigious Thomson Reuters Arts & Humanities Citation Index.
 He is the recipient of a fellowship from The City University of New York’s Faculty Fellowship Publication Program.
-He is the coordinator of MEC’s courses in World Literature: The Evolving Canon and Introduction to Literature.

 |Keming Liu – Professor of Linguistics and Literature